 Cod Collapse: The Rise and Fall of Newfoundland’s Saltwater Cowboys

-Jenn Thornhill Verma hosted a fall book tour for Cod Collapse in November 2019 in St. John’s and Corner Brook, Newfoundland and Labrador as well as Halifax, Nova Scotia and in December in Ottawa, Ontario.
+Jenn Thornhill Verma hosted a fall book tour for Cod Collapse in November 2019 in St. John’s and Corner Brook, Newfoundland and Labrador as well as Halifax, Nova Scotia and in December 2019 in Ottawa, Ontario.
 She was to appear at the Ottawa Writersfest in May 2020, but this appearance has been delayed due to COVID19.
 Keep up to date with future opportunities to come out and meet the author.
 More dates coming.
 See below for words of praise and where to buy Cod Collapse.

 Pop returned then, as I do now, to this porch in Little Bay East….
 I take a deep breath of fresh, salty air—the smell of fish, noticeably absent.– excerpt, Cod Collapse